Definition of

 Kanban Examples

 Another example of Kanban can be found in a sales office .
-The board, in this case, can show the progress from the generation of a potential client to the completion of the operation, passing through the different stages of contact and negotiation.
+The dashboard, in this case, can show the progress from the generation of a potential client to the completion of the operation, passing through the different stages of contact and negotiation.